j105rob/USBDetector/README.md

 moorse.txt = String to be used during moorse code method

-usbdebug.txt = generated file with debug from script
+usbdebug.log = generated file with debug from script

 Usage
 ===========